JimmyChame/SADNet/README.md

 This is the official Pytorch implementation of "Spatial-Adaptive Network for Single Image Denoising" [[Paper]](https://arxiv.org/abs/2001.10291)

-(Noting: The codes is a coarse version and the model provided may not be optimal.)
+(Noting: The source code is a coarse version for reference and the model provided may not be optimal.)

 ## Prerequisites
 * Python 3.6